brazil-data-cube/bdc-db/USAGE.rst

 The ``BDC-DB`` also supports to load files ``.sql`` dynamically using `Python Entry point specification <https://packaging.python.org/specifications/entry-points/>`_.

-It is quite useful if you need to configure you environment, setting up `PostgreSQL Plpgsql Triggers <https://www.postgresql.org/docs/12/plpgsql-trigger.html>`_ and default script data.
+It is quite useful if you need to configure you environment, setting up `PostgreSQL PL/pgSQL Triggers <https://www.postgresql.org/docs/12/plpgsql-trigger.html>`_ and default script data.

 To do that, you must define the entrypoint ``bdc_db.triggers`` in your application ``setup.py`` file as following: